-Multiple stressors cause job stress like lack of support, work relationships, heavy workload, job insecurity, working long hours, facing a tight deadline, etc. The prevailing conditions of Corona virus pandemic has increased the overall level of stress in every individual.
+Multiple stressors cause job stress like lack of support, work relationships, heavy workload, job insecurity, working long hours, facing a tight deadline, etc. The prevailing conditions of the Coronavirus pandemic have increased the overall level of stress in every individual.
 With so many causes, it becomes essential to manage stress.
 Not doing so can lead to some short-term and long-term effects on an individual’s mental and physical well-being.
 Therefore, it is crucial to learn the techniques of stress management and keep ourselves motivated all the time.

-This session was held under the presence of Dr. Girija Mahale, a consultant psychiatrist and HOD for Symbiosis Centre of Emotional Wellbeing, SIU.
-With this, we aim to create a compassionate and thriving community by cultivating emotional resilience and wellness amongst individuals and 'destigmatizing, de-medicalising mental illness.'
+This session was held in the presence of Dr. Girija Mahale, a consultant psychiatrist and HOD for Symbiosis Centre of Emotional Wellbeing, SIU.
+With this, we aim to create a compassionate and thriving community by cultivating emotional resilience and wellness amongst individuals and 'destigmatizing, de-medicalizing mental illness.'

-The session covered many aspects like identification of different types of stress, measurement of stress, techniques to beat stress, and the ways to keep ourselves motivated all the time.
-The speaker’s highlights that self-awareness/observation and organization of task are the keys to handle stress and remain motivated all the time.
+Ms. Yoshita Thadaney, a leading psychological counselor covered many aspects like identification of different types of stress, measurement of stress, techniques to beat stress, and the ways to keep ourselves motivated all the time.
+The speakers highlighted that self-awareness/observation and organization of tasks are the keys to handle stress and remain motivated all the time.
 The participation of faculty and staff members made the session very interactive.